-- All current string players in the youth orchestra and junior strings will be given priority for enrollment.
-New this year, the seminar will also be open to students who are not currently registered in HAYO or HAJS.
+- All current string players of the youth orchestra, concert strings, and junior strings will be given priority for enrollment.
+The seminar will also be open to students who are not currently registered in HAYO, HACS, or HAJS.
 Also, pre-formed ensembles are eligible to sign up as a group.
-Any new student or group who is not already a part of HAYO or HAJS will need a recommendation from an orchestra conductor or private teacher.
+Any new student or group who is not already a part of Holland Symphony Youth Orchestras will need a recommendation from an orchestra conductor or private teacher.

 - The Monday evening sessions will run from 6:15-8:00 p.m.
 This time will include a professional coaching, a structured rehearsal time, and a snack/social time.